truonghoangthong/NYC-Private-Room-Analytics/README.md

 # NYC Private Room Cleaning + Analytics

 ## Project Overview
-As a consultant for a real estate start-up, I put together this project to dig into the short-term rental market in New York City using Airbnb listing data.
+As a "consultant" for a real estate start-up, I put together this project to dig into the short-term rental market in New York City using Airbnb listing data.
 My goal was to provide actionable insights about private room listings to help the company make smart decisions.
 I had a blast working with real-world data and uncovering trends that could shape their strategy!

 This project answers key questions:
 - When were the earliest and most recent reviews posted for these listings?